 B5.
-Developed the ability to evaluate critically scientific information and data.B6.
+Developed the ability to evaluate critically scientific information.

+B6.
 Developed the ability to undertake in-depth research in relation the biomedical sciences.

 The core experimental skills of laboratory work and data handling (B1, B2 and B3) are progressively developed throughout the programme through a series of practical classes.
 Students are introduced at Stage 1 to a Laboratory Code of Practice, where safety and responsibility in the laboratory are outlined.
 Students who so wish are provided with an opportunity to develop these skills further and design and execute their own experiments through an individual laboratory research project in final year.
 Students are provided in their second year with training in the use of bibliographic databases including PubMed and Medline.
 Laboratory practical classes and seminars throughout the programme encourage students to evaluate critically scientific information in a range of forms (data from their own experiments, published papers and problem-solving tasks).
 The ability to undertake research in relation to the subject specialism is developed progressively from group-based tasks early in the programme to individual in depth research projects in the final year.
-All practical classes are supervised by academic staff, supported by postgraduate demonstrators who have undergone compulsory training.
 Attendance at laboratory practical classes is compulsory and feedback on laboratory work and practical reports reinforces students' acquisition of basic experimental skills (1-3).
 All submitted practical work must be presented according to scientific conventions.
+Practical classes are supported by postgraduate demonstrators who undergo compulsory training.
 Feedback on assessed course work requiring the student to search bibliographic databases reinforces this skill (B4).
 Study Group tasks and seminars are used to encourage students to develop the confidence to evaluate critically scientific information and students are provided with feedback on these activities (B5).
-Feedback on study group-based and individual assignments enables students to improve their research skills and this is further reinforced at an advanced level by oneto-one supervision of research projects by academic staff who are experienced researchers.
+Feedback on study group-based and individual assignments enables students to improve their research skills and this is further reinforced at an advanced level by one-to-one supervision of research projects by academic staff who are experienced researchers.